ErpNetDocs/tech/advanced/calculated-attributes/examples/sales-amounts-last-30-days.md

 - Void (he probably won't need voided documents)
 - Document Date

-So the calculated attribute must [SELECT](../operators/select.md) the Sales Order Lines table and filter the records as described above.
+So the calculated attribute must **[SELECT](https://docs.erp.net/tech/advanced/calculated-attributes/operators/select.html)** the sales order lines table and filter the records as described above.

 Such calculated attribute would have the following parameters:

 ```
 Repository Name:Crm.Sales.SalesOrders
 Name:SOAmountsForTheLast30days
 ```

-And the Calculated Attribute expressions are as follows:
+And the calculated attribute expressions are as follows:

 ```
 10: SUM EXP:20 ATTRIB:LineAmountValue